-The Lupus Centre is a Lupus UK Centre of Excellence.
-The Centre is a multi-professional clinical and academic centre dedicated towards the care of patients with Systemic Lupus Erythematosus (SLE).
+Barts Health Lupus Centre is a Lupus UK Centre of Excellence.
+The Centre is a multi-professional clinical and academic centre dedicated to the care of patients with Systemic Lupus Erythematosus (SLE).

 - The hub is located at The Royal London Hospital (Mile End site) where clinics run weekly on a Wednesday morning within the department of rheumatology.

-- Clinics are also run by the team at Whipps Cross Hospital (Tuesday morning) and Newham University Hospital (Friday morning).
+- Clinics are also run by the team at Whipps Cross Hospital (Tuesday morning).

 Why choose us

-- The lupus centre is unique in providing a comprehensive holistic approach to care, addressing both medical and non medical aspects of lupus.
+- The lupus centre is unique in providing a comprehensive holistic approach to care, addressing both medical and non-medical aspects of lupus.
 Patients are provided with rapid access to multiple members of the team within one visit.
 The Centre is a LupusUK Centre of Excellence

 - Consultants in rheumatology, renal medicine, dermatology, respiratory and obstetrics work together.

-- A nurse telephone hotline ensures provision of urgent advice and urgent appointment availability.
+- A nurse telephone hotline ensures the provision of urgent advice and urgent appointment availability.

 - A holistic service is provided with patients having access to a unique lupus lifestyle service.

-- The service is run by a physiotherapist, dietician and psychologist to address non medical aspects of the disease, particularly to reduce long term cardiovascular complications.
+- A physiotherapist, dietician and psychologist address non-medical aspects of the disease, particularly to reduce long term cardiovascular complications.

 Information for patients

 Patients can be referred to the Lupus Centre at: